FabriceSalvaire/french-keyboard-map/README.md

-# Custom French Keyboard Map for Developer
+# Custom French Keyboard Layout for Developer

 Since the French Keyboard has a really bad layout for a developer use case, I use a custom X11 keyboard setup and label sticker on modified keys.